attrams/bookmarks/README.md

 - Password change and reset.
 - Social Authentication(Google and Apple).
 - Downloading Images.
-- like and unlike images.
+- Like and Unlike images.
+- Infinite Scroll.

 ## Libraries used